 3. With the Old Town Soundwalk App

 For even more information on Old Town, you can use the Old Town Soundwalk App for Apple and Android devices.
 It digitally guides you through this part of Yellowknife.
-Once you have the app and select the route you want, as you walk the app tells you the historical significant of the buildings around you.
+Once you have the app and select the route you want, as you walk the app tells you the historical significance of the buildings around you.
 And stories from the past, all narrated by actual Old Town residents.

 You’ll get to see photos of buildings and places as they were when built.
 There is even a local lingo directory.